vmware/terraform-provider-nsxt/website/docs/r/static_route.html.markdown

 * `network` - (Required) CIDR.
 * `next_hops` - (Required) List of Next Hops, each with those arguments:
     * `administrative_distance` - (Optional) Administrative Distance for the next hop IP.
-    * `bfd_enabled` - (Optional) Status of bfd for this next hop where bfd_enabled = true indicate bfd is enabled for this next hop and bfd_enabled = false indicate bfd peer is disabled or not configured for this next hop.
-The default is Disabled
-    * `blackhole_action` - (Optional) Action to be taken on matching packets for NULL routes.
-Options: "DISCARD" or keep empty
     * `ip_address` - (Optional) Next Hop IP.
     * `logical_router_port_id` - (Optional) Reference of logical router port to be used for next hop.